Today’s Wonder of the Day was inspired by Wonder Friend. Wonder Friend Wonders, “What is the Big Easy?” Thanks for WONDERing with us, Wonder Friend!

 Musicians weren’t the only ones who could easily find work in New Orleans, though.
 It’s a large city with many spots for trade and entertainment.
 This leads to many jobs for people who live in or move to The Big Easy.
 The city’s cost of living is also often low compared to other major U.S. cities.

-A comfortable standard of living combined with the usually relaxed and carefree attitude of many of its citizens might have also led to “The Big Easy" becoming a popular nickname for New Orleans.
+The nickname may also be related to the usually relaxed and carefree attitude of many people in New Orleans.
 For such a unique city, though, it probably won’t surprise you to learn that it has several other popular nicknames.